salaamabbas/i-care-and-hope-foundation/README.md

-# iCARE and Hope Foundation Website
+# iCARE Global Community Foundation Website
+**Engage • Empower • Enrich**

 ## Project Overview
-A comprehensive website for the iCARE and Hope Foundation (i-Care and Hope Foundation), a non-profit organization dedicated to engaging communities, empowering individuals, and enriching lives across Zimbabwe through holistic programs promoting education, health, psychosocial well-being, and economic empowerment.
+A comprehensive website for the iCARE Global Community Foundation - a beacon of hope for vulnerable girls worldwide.
+From Zimbabwe to the UK and beyond, we bring light where there is darkness and spark dreams back to life.
+We are not bound by borders—our heart beats across the world.

+**Our Approach: Engage • Empower • Enrich**

 ## Mission
-To engage communities, empower individuals, and enrich lives through holistic programs that promote education, health, psychosocial well-being, and economic empowerment—especially for vulnerable and underserved populations in Zimbabwe.
+To be a beacon of hope for vulnerable girls worldwide, engaging communities globally to empower individuals and enrich lives through holistic programs that promote education, health, psychosocial well-being, and economic empowerment—from Zimbabwe to the UK and beyond.

 ## Vision
-A caring and inclusive Zimbabwe where every person, regardless of background or status, is empowered to thrive with dignity, resilience, and hope.
+A world where every vulnerable girl, regardless of borders or background, has the opportunity to thrive with dignity, resilience, and hope.
+Where darkness gives way to light, and dying dreams are sparked back to life.

 ## Features
 - **Responsive Design**: Mobile-first approach with hamburger navigation